 Rachel Pugh, a Georgetown University spokesperson, wrote in a statement that Ernst’s leave was “widely known” after the Voice sent the university URI’s statement.

 “Any statement Georgetown made after asking him to resign focused on his athletic record only,” she wrote.

-In the university press release announcing Ernst’s resignation on July 1, 2018, the university did not say why the coach was leaving, nor make any references to their investigation.
+In the university press release announcing Ernst’s resignation on July 1, 2018, the university did not say why the coach was leaving, nor did it make any references to its investigation.
 The release praised Ernst’s accomplishments while at the university from 2006 to 2018.
 That press release was taken down from the university site sometime on or before Tuesday, when the scandal broke.